nilcyttocs/webds_deb/pinormos-webds/webds-deb/var/spool/syna/jupyterlab_docs/readme.md

 The JupyterLab workspace is located in /home/pi/jupyter/workspace on the Raspberry Pi.
 It is shown as the root directory in the file browser in the left sidebar of JupyterLab.
 In the workspace you can find a Synaptics directory.
 This is a read-only directory containing useful reference materials.
 The reference materials include the following.

 - TouchComm protocol specification
-- User guides of TouchComm and AsicProgrammer Python modules
+- User guides for TouchComm and AsicProgrammer Python modules
 - This REAME file
 - Various Python sample code